-In the intention to treat analysis, all subjects randomized to a specific treatment arm are included into the analysis, irrespective of whether or not the subjects encounter any of competing events such as reinfection, were lost to follow up or withdraw consent.
+In order to illustrate the advantage of using the survival K-M method, we consider its application in the Intention to treat (ITT) analyses.
+In the ITT analysis, all subjects randomized to a specific treatment arm are included into the analysis, irrespective of whether or not the subjects encounter any of competing events such as reinfection, were lost to follow up or withdraw consent.
 In the per protocol analysis subjects that presented with a reinfection, were lost to follow up or withdraw consent, are excluded.
 In malaria trials specifically, the incidence of ‘competing events’ can be considerate.
 For instance, in high transmission areas reinfection rates could be as high as 25%.

 For the intention to treat analysis a potential approach for dealing with missing data is to perform Multiple Imputation (MI), use the Inverse Probability Weighting (IPW) or the Doubly Robust- Inverse Probability weighting (DR-IPW) method[7].
 In this approach the outcome of the subjects that encountered ‘competing events’ is predicted based on the outcome of the subjects that reached the endpoint (either completion of follow up or treatment failure).
 However, if treatment efficacy is 100% or 0% there is a perfect prediction problem for the outcome, and all subjects with missing outcomes will be imputed as treatment success or treatment failure, respectively.
+This is where the use of survival K-M method to estimate the efficacy is an important tool.
+It immediately addresses the need to worry with imputing outcomes for those participants that have missing data, hence helps in preserving the sample sizes for the intention to treat principle.

 The Kaplan Meier Survival estimates, MI, IPW and DR-IPW strategies work optimally in scenarios where efficacy is not 100% or 0%.
 When analyzing data with 100% or 0% efficacy, the analysis and reporting of such data results in a significant statistical dilemma when missing outcome data exists.
+We focus on how to address this problem when applying the K_M method to estimate the cure rates.

-Here is a hypothetical example,
+Here is a hypothetical example: Data simulation and analysis results

-Two hundred participants are randomized into two arms of a Malaria efficacy trial.
+The data was simulated in excel [Appendix 1] and imported into Stata 16 for analysis.
+Hypothetically, two hundred participants are randomized into two arms of a Malaria efficacy trial.
 The primary endpoint is defined as the day 42 PCR corrected efficacy.
-There are no failures in treatment arm by the end of the trial follow-up period.
-In contrast, there are 5 failures .
+The data set for demonstration was simulated as follows.
+A set of 100 individuals containing 4 variables ID, treatment (0 or 1), outcome (0=success, 1=failure) and time which was day of outcome measurement were simulated for one arm.
+There are no failures in this treatment arm with 100 individuals by the end of the trial follow-up period.
+The outcome variable was recorded as a 0 for all individuals in this arm.
+Another set of 100 individuals was simulated as the second treatment arm.
+In this arm, there are 5 failures with three individuals failing at days 14, 21, 35 respectively and 2 individuals failing at day 28 [Appendix 1].
 As shown in Table 1, treatment 0, the Kaplan-Meier estimate of the day 42 cure rate (with 95%CI) is 95.0% (88.4%, 97.9 %).
 On the other hand, in treatment 1, the Kaplan-Meier estimate of the day 42 cure rate is not estimated because the cure rate is 100%.

 Table 1 Day 42 efficacy estimates by treatment group using the Kaplan Meier survival method

-n.b. the analysis is done in Stata 16
+n.b. the analysis was done in Stata 16

 Proposed analysis approaches